 Problem

-To access SQL Server you need to create a login and to give access to a database you need to create a user.
-In this tutorial, we look at how to create a SQL Server login along with an associated database user using SSMS and T-SQL code.
+To access SQL Server, you need to create a login, and to give access to a database you need to create a user.
+In this tutorial, we look at how to create a SQL Server login along with an associated database user using SSMS and T-SQL code for SQL Server security.

 Solution

-When it comes to gaining access to SQL Server there is a need for a SQL Login which is used for authentication and a Database User which is used for authorization.
-Authentication checks whether you have permission to log in to a system, whereas authorization specifies what you can do once connected.
-In SQL Server, a login is created at the instance level, and a user is created at the database level.
+Gaining access to SQL Server requires a SQL Login for authentication and a Database User for authorization.
+Authentication checks whether you have permission to log into a system, whereas authorization specifies what you can do once connected.
+SQL Server creates a login at the instance level and a user at the database level.

-Logging in to a SQL Server can be achieved by either Windows Authentication or SQL Authentication.
+Logging into a SQL Server occurs by either Windows Authentication or SQL Authentication.

-• Using Windows Authentication, SQL Server verifies the account name and password when a user connects using a Windows user account.
-This indicates that Windows has verified the user's identity.
-Both the identity validation and the password request are not handled by SQL Server.
+- Using Windows Authentication, SQL Server verifies the account name and password when a user connects using a Windows user account.
+This indicates that Windows has verified the user’s identity.
+SQL Server does not handle the identity validation and password request.

-• When using SQL Server Authentication, the user name and password are both generated using SQL Server and saved there.
-Every time they connect using SQL Server Authentication, users are required to enter their credentials (login and password).
+- When using SQL Server Authentication, SQL Server generates and saves the username and password.
+Every time they connect using SQL Server Authentication, users must enter their credentials (login and password).

 To read up on a detailed explanation of which Authentication Mode to select, read this article: Choose an Authentication Mode.

-Specific permissions are required to create logins and give access to databases.
+Creating logins and giving access to databases requires specific permissions.
 To create a login, the account creating the login must have the SQL Server server role of sysadmin or securityadmin.
-Sysadmin and securityadmin are fixed server-level roles that help you manage the permissions on a SQL Server.
+These fixed server-level roles managemanaging permissions on a SQL Server.
 These roles are security principals that group other principals and they are server-wide in their permission scope.
 The discussion of server-level roles is outside of the scope of this tip but you can read more about server-level roles here.

-In this tutorial, we are going to work through some simple SQL code to create a Login and User to be used to access SQL Server.
+In this tutorial, we will work through simple SQL code to create a Login and User to access SQL Server.
 This could be for an application, a website, or general ad-hoc queries.

 Create Test Database